openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

 ```

-## UIAbilityContext.terminateSelfWithResult
+## EmbeddableUIAbilityContext.terminateSelfWithResult

 terminateSelfWithResult(parameter: AbilityResult, callback: AsyncCallback&lt;void&gt;): void

 Terminates this ability.
-If the ability is started by calling [startAbilityForResult](../apis/#uiabilitycontextstartabilityforresult), the result is returned to the caller in the form of an asynchronous callback when **terminateSelfWithResult** is called.
+If the ability is started by calling [startAbilityForResult](#embeddableuiabilitycontextstartabilityforresult), the result is returned to the caller in the form of an asynchronous callback when **terminateSelfWithResult** is called.
 Otherwise, no result is returned to the caller when **terminateSelfWithResult** is called.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core